Disney parks at the forefront after Iger's return - KESQ

 The perception among many fans is that Chapek had a “business first, customer last” mentality.
 Rising prices and reduced services rankled Disney devotees who felt that “the magic is gone.”

-Within two months of Iger’s return, changes were already rolling out at U.S. parks.
+Shortly after Iger’s return, changes were rolling out at U.S. parks.
 Disney would no longer charge for overnight self-parking at its Walt Disney World resorts.
 Walt Disney World annual passholders would be able to visit the theme parks after 2 p.m. without a reservation (with some exceptions).
 There would also be free digital downloads of photos on rides for guests using Disney’s Genie+ planning and ride reservation service.

 “I think that in our zeal to grow profits, we may have been a little bit too aggressive about some of our (theme park) pricing.
 And I think there is a way to continue to grow that business, but be smarter about how we price so that we maintain that brand value of accessibility,” Iger said during the Morgan Stanley Technology, Media & Telecom conference in March.